rbaumbach/SimpleOAuth2/README.md

 $ ./setup.sh
 ```

-And then use fastlane to run all (Debug and Release) the tests on the command line:
+And then use fastlane to run all the specs on the command line:

 ```bash
 $ bundle exec fastlane specs